 Task: Implement these two functions, called f-to-c and goldilocks, respectively, without using map.
-Be sure to write function annotations and test cases for each.
-Each person in your pair should type for one of these.
 The formula for converting degrees Fahrenheit, F, to degrees Celsius, C, is $C = \frac{5}{9}(F - 32)$

 What you might find with your implementations of these functions is that they have seemingly important commonalities.
 In particular, in each, you probably recurred through the list of temperatures, and transformed each following some procedure.
 Even though the procedure used for transforming each element of the list varied between the two functions, there was probably a lot of reused code in your implementations.